 Inadequate rest or sleep can also lead to lack of motivation to exercise or plan meals.
 This often leads to irritability, which can affect relationships with family, friends and coworkers.
 Sleepiness also can cause people to forget to take their medications and lead to further diabetes complications.

 Sleep apnea may be genetically linked and it is most commonly found in those who have a BMI > 25 (have overweight) or > 30 (have obesity), people who smoke and are over the age of 40.

-There are different types of sleep apnea, one of which is obstructed sleep apnea (or OSA), which is when breathing is interrupted by a physical block to airflow.
+There are different types of sleep apnea, one of which is obstructive sleep apnea (or OSA), which is when breathing is interrupted by a physical block to airflow.
 With OSA, snoring is common.
 The NIH reports that 12 million Americans have OSA, and for people with type 2 diabetes it is a common condition to have.

 Research shows that an increase in severity of OSA is correlated with poorer glucose control.
 If you have diabetes and have the following symptoms, you should talk to your doctor about doing a sleep study to learn if you have sleep apnea: